ImageMagick/Usage-Markdown/color_mods/index.md

    convert rose: -black-threshold 30%  x: convert rose: -white-threshold 50%  x:

-   These operators however do not seem to be channel effected, so may only be suitable for gray-scale images!
+   These operators however do not seem to be channel affected, so may only be suitable for gray-scale images!
 ~~~